Trading 212 Fees Explained:

 Is Trading 212 share lending a hidden fee?

-It’s not a fee — it’s a revenue-sharing programme where Trading 212 splits 50/50 with enrolled investors.
-The relevant considerations are: lent shares can be used for shorting, voting rights are lost while shares are lent, and dividends on lent shares arrive as manufactured payments that may carry different tax treatment depending on your country.
-You can opt out in account settings.
-For accumulating UCITS ETFs that pay no distributions, the manufactured dividend issue is minimal.
-For distributing ETFs or stocks, check local tax rules before opting in.
+It’s not a fee — but most EU investors cannot access it at all.
+Accounts registered under Trading 212 EU GmbH (BaFin-regulated, serving most EU retail investors) cannot participate in share lending.
+The programme is available only to UK and Cyprus-entity account holders.
+For those accounts where it is available, Trading 212 splits lending income 50/50 with enrolled investors.
+Risks where the feature applies: lent shares can be used for shorting, voting rights are lost while shares are lent, and dividends on lent shares arrive as manufactured payments that may carry different tax treatment depending on your country.
+You can opt out in account settings if the feature is available to your account.

 Can I transfer fractional shares out of Trading 212?